For

 In

-addition his studies as a private student of Felix Weingartner
+addition he studied as a private student under Felix Weingartner

-(his subjects were violin and composition) are most significant for
+(his subjects were violin and composition) and this is significant for

 the way Wöss developed his style of conducting.
 Woess was not only